dmpe/django-wohn/README.md

 celery -A vanoce worker -l info
 ```

-Then, in an another bash window, execute below so that tasks such as fetching forex/currency data are run immediately.
+Then, in an another `bash` window, execute commands below so that tasks such as fetching forex/currency data are run immediately.

 ```
 python3 manage.py shell